lezer-parser/website/site/docs/guide/index.md

 operators also allow square bracket prop notation to add props to the nodes they define.

+Pseudo-props, which are names that start with `@`, when they occur between square brackets, are used to activate and configure various types of additional functionality.

-When `name` is specified in square brackets, it sets the node's name instead of a prop.
-So this rule would produce a node named `x` despite being itself called `y`.
+For example, `@name` can be used to set the node's name.
+This rule would produce a node named `x` despite being itself called `y`.
 When a name is explicitly specified like this, the fact that it isn't capitalized isn't relevant.

 ```
-y[name=x] { "y" }
+y[@name=x] { "y" }
 ```

 Sometimes it is useful to insert the value of a rule parameter into a